PhilHarps/music/README.md

 > Identify and describe the software to be used in your App.

 - HTML, CSS3, SCSS for visual styling
+- GitHub for version control
 - Ruby-on-Rails for development
 - RSpec for testing
+- Active Storage native to rails to handle file uploads and downloads
 - Heroku for deployment
 - Rails Gems (see below) for extending functionalities beyond MVC

 > Describe the network infrastructure the App may be based on.

+The hosting provider is Heroku for this application.

+Upon deployment, the codebase is run on a virtual machine known as 'dyno'.
+More dynos available on an application can handle more HTTP requests, especially for applications expecting high traffic.
+When an application is deployed and allocated to a dyno, the heroku router can receive and pass through HTTP requests from the user to the server.
+If the applciation owner is on a free plan, there is a certain restriction to amount of RAM storage and un-billable hours to handle HTTP requests to dyno.

+Due to resource constraints in this assignment, more time is needed to absorb the content in the [Heroku documentation](https://devcenter.heroku.com/articles/http-routing) and to clearly understand how Heroku actually works.

 > Detail any third party services that your App will use.